sentclose/sentc-docs/docs/guide/advanced/backend-only.md

 );
 ```

+@tab Rust

+With the rust sdk you need to refresh it manually

 ::::

 To get the refresh token, just get it from the user object after login.
 The token won't store in the client, just in the object.